 One cold winter evening in January 1993 as I was tuning across the 160 meter CW band, I stumbled upon a CW contest in full bloom.
-I started working folks one right after another, and I enjoyed the operating experience a great deal.
+I started working folks one right after another, and I enjoyed the operating experience very much.
 All fifty states were contacted in a single operating session on the 160 meter CW band -- more than I had worked during a decade of casual operating!
-The following year I entered the contest full-time, and I submitted a score.
+The following year I entered the contest full-time, and submitted a score.
 My call sign at that time was WR3O.
 It wasn't long before I was being contacted by other Contesters, and receiving invititations to participate in more operating events.

 In 1994, WA6KUI (now WO4O) extended an invitation to join the brand-new Tennessee Contest Group.
 That seemingly innocuous telephone call was a major turning point in my ham radio life.
 The TCG turned out to be a great bunch of folks, with room for both the novice and the A1 operator.
 These guys had more enthusiasm than any ham radio operators I'd ever met.
 Plus, their knowledge of antennas, propagation, and operating technique was impressive to say the least.
 Contest operators continue to teach me how to get the most out of my station.
 Most of my ham radio operating these days is focused around operating contests and chasing DX.
 Few things in life compare with the camaraderie of my fellow contesters.

 Return to the K4RO Station Tour